twotwoba/yokiizx.github.io/content/posts/frame/React基础原理7-Diff算法.md

       }
       lastPlacedIndex = placeChild(newFiber, lastPlacedIndex, newIdx)
       if (previousNewFiber === null) {
-        // TODO: Move out of the loop.
-This only happens for the first run. resultingFirstChild = newFiber
+        resultingFirstChild = newFiber
       } else {
         previousNewFiber.sibling = newFiber